LRydin/KramersMoyal/README.md

 # A one-dimensional stochastic process
 ## The theory
-Take for example the well documented one-dimension Ornstein–Uhlenbeck process, see [here](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process).
+Take for example the well documented one-dimension Ornstein–Uhlenbeck process, also known as Va&#353;&#237;&#268;ek process, see [here](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process).
 This process is governed by two main parameters: the mean-reverting parameter &theta; and the diffusion parameter &sigma;

 ![Ornstein–Uhlenbeck process](/other/OU_eq.png)